raghudevsingh/AI-Smart-CCTV-Weapon-Detection/README.md

 📹 CCTV / RTSP Input

-The system can process video from sources such as:
+The system can work with different video sources depending on the implementation:

 - CCTV cameras
 - IP cameras